 Otherwise, colour can be used on walls to create warmth, as a bold cabinetry colour or as an accent colour in a paler scheme to highlight features.

 What colour goes with red in a kitchen?

-While in a more contemporary style kitchen red is best suited to starker colours, that offset the shade to make it more striking.
-Such as brilliant white on walls and on cabinets to create a real style statement.
-Red is considered the perfect accent for a monochrome scheme, where the colour red plays a role to create balance between the two extremes of black and white.
+In a more contemporary-style kitchen, red is best suited to starker colours.
+These offset the shade to make it more striking.
+Use brilliant white on walls and on cabinets to create a real style statement.
+Red is the perfect accent for a monochrome scheme, where it creates balance between the two extremes of black and white.

 Red traditionally represents heat, passion, love and even danger.
 It's also indelibly associated with food, from strawberries and plump tomatoes, to rich pasta sauce and fiery chillis, making it a natural choice in a kitchen.